 - The Mary Tyler Moore Show: Ted would wrap up his newscasts with, "This is Ted Baxter saying goodnight and good news."

 - Mister Rogers' Neighborhood always ended with Mr. Rogers' monologue about being yourself.
 "You always make each day a special day.
 You know how-by just your being you!
 There is no one else in the world quite like you.
+And people can like you just the way you are.
 I'll be back next time.
 Bye bye."

 - Monster Garage would usually end with "The Big Schwag" saying "Jesse's got no time for (three things specific to the episode)!
 He's got metal to burn!
 And sparks to fly!
 The next Monster Garage challenge...is just...around...the bend!"